Yandex Cloud

 Connecting to a virtual hostConnecting to a virtual host

-The way you connect a security profile depends on who manages the Yandex Application Load Balancer:
+The connection method depends on the Yandex Application Load Balancer management method.

-• If the load balancer is managed by an Application Load Balancer ingress controller, use the Ingress resource annotation.
+• If the load balancer is managed by a controller, use an annotation.

 Warning

-If you connect the profile via the Yandex Cloud interfaces and then update the Ingress resource, the ingress controller will disable support for the security profile due to the lack of annotation.
+If you connect the profile via the Yandex Cloud interfaces and then update the Ingress resource, the security profile will be disabled due to the lack of annotation.

 To work with a security profile that connects to a load balancer, you will need a service account with the monitoring.editor, smart-web-security.admin, certificate-manager.admin, and logging.writer roles.
 For more information, see Assigning roles to a service account.